Documentation

 Work instruction use case 1: Sales and marketing

-Considering there are a bajillion tasks under this business function, you should carefully select the tasks that would benefit most from detailed rundowns and directly impact your revenue.
+Considering the sheer volume of tasks that fall under this business function, you should carefully select the processes that directly impact your revenue — hence being the ones that would benefit most from a detailed rundown.

-One aspect where employees will surely appreciate extra help is with different sales and marketing software tools.
+One aspect where employees will surely appreciate extra help is how they can use the different sales software and marketing tools at their disposal.

 You can create visual work instructions, guiding them through each step of the task — just like this work instruction example from Scribe.

-This guide breaks down the different steps employees must take to view leads in Salesforce, a popular sales prospecting tool.
+This guide breaks down the different steps employees must take to export leads from Salesforce into Microsoft Excel.

 You can also create a similar step-by-step process document using Scribe in less than a minute.